St Mary's Church, Shipley

 The Church of St Mary the Virgin is an Anglican church in the village of Shipley, in West Sussex, England.
 It is in the Diocese of Chichester.
-Built in the mid 12th century by the Knights Templar, it is a Grade I listed building.
-The current vicar is the Rev. Christopher Allen.
+Built in the mid-12th century by the Knights Templar, it is a Grade I listed building.
+The current vicar is the Reverend Christopher Allen.

 Early history

 There was a church here by around 1080, but no details are known.
 Philip de Harcourt, Dean of Lincoln, granted the church about 1139 to the Knights Templar; it was one of their earliest endowments in England.
 The present building, one of the earliest Templar buildings in England, dates from about this time.
 The site of Shipley Preceptory, where the Knights Templar lived, is thought to have been the southern part of the churchyard.

 After the suppression of the Templars it passed to the Knights Hospitaller.
-The dedication to St Mary is recorded from 1456.
+The dedication to Saint Mary is recorded from 1456.